 People Born in November Live Longer

 Individuals born in November are more likely to live until their 100th birthday, according to a study of nearly 400,000 people.
-Interestingly, scientists have replicated this study more than once, and consistently found that adults born in October, November, and December live longer than their peers.
-But November babies have an edge—they’re right in the longevity sweet spot.
+Interestingly, scientists have replicated this study more than once.
+They have consistently found that babies born in October, November, and December live longer than their peers.
+But November babies have an edge — they’re right in the longevity sweet spot.

 November Kids Are More Likely To Become CEOs

 November is one of the top-three CEO producing months, according to a study of 375 bosses.
-And unlike the aforementioned studies that grouped autumn birthdays together, October babies do not share this advantage—roughly one third of all CEOs are born in either November, March, or April.
-Hopefully they’ll hire those of us born in one of the remaining nine months of the year…
+And unlike the aforementioned studies that grouped autumn birthdays together, October babies do not share this advantage.
+Roughly one third of all CEOs are born in either November, March, or April.

 If You Have a November Birthday, You May Be Happier